At Georgia debate, Abrams and Kemp clash on abortion, crime

 Abrams recalled a 2021 gun massacre at Asian-owned massage parlors in metro Atlanta.
 "Street gangs did not shoot six Asian women, going into a gun store, getting a weapon and murdering six women," she said.
 "Street gangs aren't the reason people are getting shot in parking lots and grocery stores and in schools."

-Monday’s debate as Georgians began flooding the polls for 19 days of early in-person voting.
+Monday’s debate took place as Georgians began flooding the polls for 19 days of early in-person voting.
 Herb McCaulla, who owns a business selling pop culture memorabilia, praised Kemp on the economy.

-“He’s doing a great job,” McCaulla said in suburban Lilburn.
+“He’s doing a great job,” McCaulla said in Lilburn in suburban Atlanta.
 “He kept this state afloat during the COVID craziness.”

 Democrats said they opposed Kemp over abortion restrictions and loosened gun laws.

 More than 4 million people could vote in the state’s elections this year, and more than half are likely to cast ballots before Election Day.
-Gabriel Sterling, an official with the Georgia Secretary of State's office, said more than 100,000 people cast early votes on Monday.
+Gabriel Sterling, an official with the Georgia secretary of state's office, said more than 100,000 people cast early votes Monday.
 Sterling said that surpassed a previous record of 72,000 for a midterm cycle.

 More than 200,000 people have requested mail ballots already, with an Oct.
 28 deadline to request them.
 Early in-person voting will run through Nov.
 4.